silnrsi/sldr/doc/manual.md

 To do this, we use two temporary directories (`cldrdata` and `cldrflat`) that are not committed.
 If they already exist, they should be removed and rebuilt so that any files that have been removed from the CLDR or that would be removed by stub removal, do not remain and get propagated forward.
-It also allows us to merge back from master for things like tools.

 ```
     mkdir cldrdata